clinton825/Final-Year-Project/project-info-app/README.md

 The **Project Information Finder** is a React-based web application that allows users to search for project details using a Planning ID.
 The application fetches project data from a backend API and displays relevant details such as title, category, stage, value, location, and description.

 ## Features
-- Input field to enter a Planning ID
+- Search functionality using Planning ID
-- Fetches project details from an API endpoint
-- Displays project information in a structured format
+- Detailed project information display including:
+  - Project Title
+  - Category
+  - Stage
+  - Value
+  - Location (County and Region)
+  - Description
+  - Project URL
+- Responsive design for mobile and desktop devices
+- Real-time API integration
-- Error handling for API requests
+- Error handling and validation
-- Loading state indicator while fetching data
+- Loading states for better user experience
+- Navigation between project details and home page
+- Clean and modern user interface

 ## Technologies Used
 - React.js (Functional Components, Hooks)
+- React Router for navigation
+- Axios for API requests
+- Express.js backend server
+- Node.js runtime
+- Environment variables support with dotenv
+- Modern CSS with responsive design
+- CORS support for API security
 - Fetch API for making HTTP requests
 - JavaScript (ES6+)
 - HTML & CSS for styling